 • Earth’s move was selected for the 2018 Desert Edge Global Film Festival in Rajasthan, India December 27 – 30, 2018.
 The screening is December 27 between 5:45 pm and 9 pm.

 • To see during the exhibition 17 Days (vol.11), in which are screened 17 video works by international artists, at the Atrium Gallery – Western Michigan University – from November 13 – December 12, 2018, the exhibition goes from October 30, 2018 – May 1, 2019; and at The Bret Llewellyn Art Gallery – Alfred State College during the exhibition from November 12 – December 11, 2018, at day #2, November 13, 2018.
 The shows are curated by Adriane Little.

-• This video was shown first at the group exhibition Mirabilium Archivium, a project by Giorgia Gastaldon for Palinsesti in 2017.
+• This video was shown first at the group exhibition Mirabilium Archiva, a project by Giorgia Gastaldon for Palinsesti in 2017.
 An exhibition sustained by the Region Friuli-Venezia Giulia; City of San Vito al Tagliamento.
-And under the patronage of and in collaboration with the University of Udine, The voluntary group for culture of San Vito al Tagliamento, Foundation Aldo Furlan, I.S.I.S.
+And under the patronage of and in collaboration with the University of Udine, The voluntary group for the culture of San Vito al Tagliamento, Foundation Aldo Furlan, I.S.I.S.
 “Paolo Sarpa” of San Vito al Tagliamento, A.S.D.
 Passione Arte Danza, Pordenone.